marieval/100DaysOfCode/README.md

 **Today´s Progress:** I continued with the React-course: I did the section _Adding Routing to the Burger Project_.

 ### Day 175 - 20.2.2019 (Wed) +
 **Today´s Progress:** I finished the part of the _React-course_ until the Redux part.
-I went back to the React section of the _Zero To Mastery_ course, which I did earlier: this time it´s everything crystal-clear!
+I went back to the React section of the course _The Complete Web Developer in 2019_, which I did earlier: this time it´s everything crystal-clear!
 Wow, it´s great!
 I started the _Robofriends App_.